 Also Saturday, July 27, 2019, 1:00 p.m.

 Cost: $35 per person for admission and transportation

-Cost: $30 per person including convention beach towel and transportation
+Cost: $30 per person including custom made convention beach towel and transportation